Muslim Khatris

-The Muslim Khatris are desandants of Khatri community in Indian subcontinent.
-They embraced Islam during medieval times.
-They are now mostly concentrated in Pakistan provinces of Punjab, Sindh, Azad Kashmir and Northern India.
-They use titles like Sheikh, Sultan, Khan, Kapoor, Malik, Arora etc and they’re further divided into different clans.
-The community is scattered through out Punjab and Kutch region, and found both as nucleated and extended family.
+The Muslim Khatris are descendants of the Khatri community of the Indian subcontinent which embraced Islam during medieval period.
+They are now mostly concentrated in the Pakistani provinces of Punjab and Sindh, and the region of Azad Kashmir as well as in northern India.
+The community is scattered throughout Punjab and Kutch region.

 Origin

-They’re divided into different clans who adopted agriculture and business for their survival.
-Khatris are one of the business and land owning group in the subcontinent, though their claims of warrior history is doubted by various scholars.
+Khatris, from which Muslim Khatris are descended, are a Punjabi mercantile caste which claims to be Kshatriyas.
+The origins of the community lies in the Punjab region, and the word "Khatri" itself is a Punjabi form of Kshatriya.

+Indian historian Baij Nath Puri, himself a Khatri, wrote that they had mostly converted during the middle of the 16th century and that in Punjab regions such as Multan and Jhang they usually use the "Khawaja" surname, mainly hailing from the Kapoor clan.

 History

-They trace their roots from ancient Kshatriyas of the Indian subcontinent.
-They’re divided into different clans.
-Most of the Muslim Khatris were warriors and chieftains during the medieval era, many were employed as generals & soldiers under Mughal Empire.
+Khatris are divided into different clans.
+Most of the Muslim Khatris were warriors and chieftains during the medieval era, many were employed as generals and soldiers under Mughal Empire.
 They slowly adopted agriculture and business for their survival.
 Khatris are one of the land owning group in the subcontinent.
 They were designated as martial race by the British.